Updated: Sep 7

 Pacing is an interesting thing to explore too.
-When I self-guide sometimes I scan in a matter of seconds because my brain and body are so familiar with my chosen rotation that the simple mention of my right hand thumb and my awareness travels around the body on its own.
-It’s a highly effective tool for relaxation in every day life as well as during meditation.
-But for anyone new to the practice it can feel a little overwhelming to speed through, so I usually stay steady, rhythmic and fairly slow, pausing at key areas to explore sensation, implant a reminder of the intention for the rotation (seeing in the mind’s eye, placing a moon beam, sensing and feeling, observing etc.) and also to drop in autogenics cues.
-Personally if a body scan is too slow and detailed for me I am unable to drop into the practice as fully as I might like but again this isn't the case for everyone and I'm always learning through my students' experiences.
+When I self-guide sometimes I scan in a matter of seconds because my brain and body are so familiar with my chosen rotation that the simple mention of my right-hand thumb and my awareness travels around the body on its own.
+It’s a highly effective tool for relaxation in everyday life as well as during meditation.
+But for anyone new to the practice it can feel a little overwhelming to speed through, so I usually stay steady, rhythmic and fairly slow, pausing at key areas to explore sensation, implant a reminder of the intention for the rotation (seeing in the mind’s eye, placing a moonbeam, sensing and feeling, observing etc.) and also to drop in autogenics cues.
+Personally, if a body scan is too slow and detailed for me I am unable to drop into the practice as fully as I might like but again this isn't the case for everyone and I'm always learning through my students' experiences.

 Don’t Tell me to Relax!

 Yoga Nidra is an ancient concept and state of awareness but a relatively modern practice and combines ancient teachings with modern neuroscience, meditation and relaxation techniques.
 Autogenics is a technique to invoke relaxation and involves suggesting sensations that are picked up on by the practitioner.
-For example I might say something like: ‘feeling both legs releasing heavily towards the ground’ and often simply by saying these words the sensation of release and letting go that accompany heaviness in the legs will be experienced by the practitioner.
+For example, I might say something like: ‘feeling both legs releasing heavily towards the ground’ and often simply by saying these words the sensation of release and letting go that accompanies heaviness in the legs will be experienced by the practitioner.

 One thing I try to avoid is the use of the word ‘relax’.
 If a practitioner arrives incredibly stressed and tense, particularly those experiencing high anxiety or PTSD/C-PTSD, being asked to relax can feel disheartening as that is often not possible and can lead to feelings of failure or frustration.
-Instead I use words like ‘sense and feel into the space between the eye brows’ and autogenics cues like ‘broadening and releasing’, ‘softening’ or ‘releasing pressure’.
+Instead, I use words like ‘sense and feel into the space between the eye brows’ and autogenics cues like ‘broadening and releasing’, ‘softening’ or ‘releasing pressure’.